 Best Foods to Eat in Prague

-Czech Republic has a good food culture and and tourists can eat the best foods to eat in Prague which is the country’s capital city.
+Czech Republic has a good food culture and and tourists can eat the best food in Prague which is the country’s capital city.
 Prague is known for its beautiful and mesmerizing architecture, but there is more to the city than just the charming buildings, one of which is the delicious and varied cuisine.
 The hearty taste of Prague cuisine is evident in meals such as potato soup (Bramboračka), traditional sauerkraut, fruit pudding as well as apple strudel.
 This city has many sweet, salty and spicy foods that you would you want.
 In Prague, you will definitely find some local food that you like.

 This dessert is a traditional Slovak rolled dessert that originated in the Hungarian-speaking regions of Transylvania.
 “Trdelník” is usually served hot and comes with with sugar coating, nuts or cinnamon.
 This delicious dish is prepared by wrapping the pastry dough around a wooden or metal bar, roasting it on a direct flame and covering it with sugar or cinnamon.
 Watching the preparation of this sweet is captivating.
 Trdelník is a popular street food in Prague that can be easily found in street stalls.
 This snack is your best choice for cold winter days.

 Chlebíčky is an open-air sandwich served for breakfast and lunch.
 This bread is a quick and filling meal and it is suitable for people on the go.
 Also, this meal is usually served at parties and social gatherings.
 Locals use a variety of combinations of eggs, ham, salami, pickles and cucumbers to prepare these snacks.
-If you crave a sandwich during your trip, stop in front of any deli or bakery and taste this delicious food.
+If you crave a sandwich during your trip, stop in front of any deli or bakery and taste this delicious food in Prague.